Back Office: Inventory Reports

 Master Stock

-High-level details about item inventory.
-Select a Type, Category, Sub Category, Transaction Type, Inventory Item and Time Period, then click Apply.
+High-level details about the Store's item inventory.
+Select from the following along with Time Period, then click Apply.

 1. TYPE: Select Inventory Item or Retail Item – or ALL (both).
 Selecting Inventory will make the Inventory Items dropdown appear, and the same with Retail and Retail Items.

-5. Master Stock Table: When Apply is clicked, the below columns appear.
+When Apply is clicked, the below table containing the following columns is populated:

 1. Business Date: The business date of purchase/sale/transfer in/transfer out/consumption inventory